-Deer populations across much of Montgomery County have reached levels that exceed the capacity for sustainability of the natural environment (Biological Carrying Capacity) as well as the capacity for tolerance by citizens residing in the county (Cultural Carrying Capacity).
+Deer populations across much of Montgomery County have reached levels that exceed the capacity for the sustainability of the natural environment (Biological Carrying Capacity) as well as the capacity for tolerance by citizens residing in the county (Cultural Carrying Capacity).
 In response to the recommendations of the Montgomery County Deer Management Work Group, deer population management programs were established to directly reduce and maintain deer populations on parkland.
 Deer population management is conducted by the Department of Parks through Managed Deer Hunting Programs and a Park Police-based Sharpshooting Program, which are detailed below.

 M-NCPPC Department of Parks, in order to reduce and maintain deer populations in accordance with the goals of the County’s deer management plan, conducts managed deer hunts in select parks on select dates during the fall and winter, annually.
 Programming is designed with public safety being paramount.
 Managed hunting programs are directed by the Department’s Natural Resources Stewardship Section and participants are required to follow strict safety and procedural guidelines.
 State and local laws are met and/or exceeded throughout each of the Managed Deer Hunting Programs.